 Contract Type Permanent

-We are seeking Law Tutors to teach on our PGDL, BTC and LPC programmes across all centres.
+We are seeking Law Tutors to teach on our PGDL, BTC and LPC programmes in London and Manchester

 A Law School tutor has the following core areas of responsibility:

 - Teaching on a range of law school programmes and subjects as required

 - Contributing to curriculum development work, including scholarship and innovation, planning and evaluation and updating programme materials

 - Providing pastoral support and guidance of students and/or skills development coaching on relevant programmes and modules

 - Ensuring regulatory compliance with BPP systems and processes